iadvize/php-convention/README.md

 );
 ```

-  - Chained method call must be wrapped before the first call and indented once.
+  - Chained method calls must be wrapped before the first call and indented once.

 ```php
 // bad